Philadelphia, Pennsylvania—-700 Red Cross disaster workers are on their way to the Carolina.

-Mike Kiley- Zufelt and Alex Boyer are prepared to put a hard work for some long days as they head to Columbia, South Carolina.
+Mike Kiley- Zufelt and Alex Boyer are preparing to put a hard work for some long days as they head to Columbia, South Carolina.

-Kiley-Zufelt is amazed to see how people are going through one of the most devastating events that one can imagine to happen in life.
+Kiley-Zufelt expressed amazement upon seeing how people are going through one of the most devastating events that one can imagine to happen in life.

 For both men, this will be the second deployment after Harvey last year.